 The Membership of the Society consists of regular scientific members, postdoctoral fellows, associate members and student members.
 New memberships are approved four (4) times a year through the RSA Membership Committee.
 The current membership of over 2,000 is drawn from countries throughout the world, with the majority from the United States.

 The Annual Scientific Conference provides a meeting place for scientists and clinicians from across the country, and around the world, to interact.
 It allows a unique opportunity to meet people, doing work in alcohol research, on a personal level.
 The meeting also gives members and non-members the chance to present their latest findings in alcohol research through abstract and symposia submissions.

 The format of the meeting consists of plenary presentations, symposia, roundtables and workshops.
 Lengthy abstract/poster sessions are provided for adequate viewing time.
-Additionally, RSA's Fetal Alcohol Spectrum Disorder Study Group (FASDSG) usually holds their meeting/luncheon on the day prior to RSA's official opening.
+Additionally, RSA's Fetal Alcohol Spectrum Disorder Study Group (FASDSG) holds their meeting/luncheon on the day prior to RSA's official opening.
 An annual tradition of the meeting is to start with an Opening Reception/Social the night prior to the official opening and have the Banquet/Awards Presentations on the last night of the meeting.